USEA Educational Activities further the mission of the USEA to make the sport of eventing safe, fun, fair, and affordable for all.

 Educational activities include clinics, seminars, and camps that provide opportunities for anyone involved in eventing to increase their knowledge base and meet new people.
 The USEA highly encourages both members and non-members to take advantage of the learning opportunities offered in their Area.
 Most clinics offer Introductory through Advanced levels – so there's something for everyone!
 Clinics can be a great opportunity for those new to the sport and wanting to get a taste of eventing in a no-pressure environment.

 Activities can also include schooling shows which provide an unrecognized, low-key environment for less experienced riders and horses to practice their skills and for new officials in the sport to hone their expertise.
 Schooling shows can include horse trials, combined tests, derbies, and riding tests.

-Thank you to Equitana USA and Strider for sponsoring the USEA Educational Activities Program.
+Thank you to Ride iQ, Strider, and HorseWeek for sponsoring the USEA Educational Activities Program.